 Note that it may sound adventurous or romantic to pitch a tent in the middle of the Salar.
 However, there may be traffic at night (local bus and tours) and incredible as it may sound, drivers do not always use the car’s headlights at night.

-You can also check out iOverlander, but here are a couple of practical GPS Waypoints for Salar de Uyuni and the Lagunas Coloradas, south of the salt flats:
+You can also check out iOverlander, but here are a couple of our practical GPS Waypoints for Salar de Uyuni and the Lagunas Coloradas, south of the salt flats:

 - Entrance/exit to the Salar.